blockpass-org/blockpass-serversdk/README.md

     1.  `findKycById`: Find and return KycRecord
     2.  `createKyc`: Create new kycRecord
     3.  `updateKyc`: Update kycRecord
-    4.  `needRecheckExitingKyc`: Perform logic to request client re-submit data
+    4.  `needRecheckExistingKyc`: Perform logic to request client to re-submit data
-    5.  `generateSsoPayload`: Generate SSo payload ( this custom data will be sent to web-client )
+    5.  `generateSsoPayload`: Generate SSo payload (this custom data will be sent to web-client)

 ```javascript
 const sdk = new ServerSdk({